infinityworks/101-Sessions/sessions/Snowflake-100/101/04-loading-data-into-snowflake/README.md

     USE DATABASE RAW_DATA;
     USE SCHEMA SALES;

-Load the data into the named stage with the `PUT` command:
+Load the data into the table's stage with the `PUT` command:

     put file://path/to/file/*.json @%TRANSACTIONS SOURCE_COMPRESSION = AUTO_DETECT;